yubink/taily-cpp/README.md

 Parameter files for buildfrommap must contain the following parameters (note that terms is mandatory!):
 * terms: list of terms to collect statistics for (as opposed to all terms in index).
 Separate using ':'.
-* mapFile: one or more shard map files
-* db: Directory where the program will create directories for the shard stats of each shard specified in mapFile
 * index: The index(es) of the entire corpus.
 May be multiple indexes.
 Separate index paths using ':'.
 Do not uses   spaces!
+* mapFile: one or more shard map files; lines are of format: <index id>.<internal document id>
+    <index id> is the index where the document with the <internal document id> can be found.
+The id is an int that should correspond to the order that the indexes are given in the "index" parameter.
+* db: Directory where the program will create directories for the shard stats of each shard specified in mapFile

-* corpusDb: Location (directory) of corpus-wide statistics generated from buildcorpus Optionally, it may also contain:
+Optionally, it may also contain:
 * ram: Approximate limit for RAM (for the Berkeley DB).
 Specified in MB.